 I set out publishing this book, acknowledging God, the creator of Heaven and Earth, the giver and sustenance of life, who preserved me for this moment and enabled me to complete this project.
-Thanks to my late parents, Chief and Mrs. Abraham Ogbeifun, without who there would have been no me, and without exposing me to education early in life, there perhaps would have been no book like this to my name.
+I thank my late parents, Chief and Mrs. Abraham Ogbeifun, without whom there would have been no me.
+And without their exposing me to education early in life, there would perhaps have been no book like this to my name.

-I am highly indebted to Steve Ojeh, Ph.D., who helped with fair view insights on how the upstream collective bargaining operates as reflected in Chapter 12; and the total remuneration approach in Chapter 13; Comrade Bayo Olowoshile, who helped with the insights on collective bargaining, employment contracts, and compensation philosophy in the downstream of the oil and gas industry in Chapter 11; and Uche Attoh Esq, who provided the insight on the topic of "Implementation of bargaining benefits versus non-unionized staff".
+I am highly indebted to Steve Ojeh, Ph.D., who helped with insights on how collective bargaining in the upstream sector of the oil and gas sector in Nigeria operates as reflected in chapter 12 and on the total remuneration approach in chapter 13; comrade Bayo Olowoshile, who helped with the insights on collective bargaining, employment contracts, and compensation philosophy in the downstream sector of the oil and gas industry in chapter 11; and Uche Attoh Esq., who provided insight on implementation of bargaining benefits for unionized staff versus nonunionized staff in chapter 18.

 Publishing this book was fraught with challenges and circumstances beyond my control.
-The recent devaluation of the Naira also complicated the resolution of the challenges.
-However, the actions of Phillip Clarkson, who called and emailed me persistently, on the need to get started, and Jerry Taskar's support in interfacing with Phillip and the eventual payment options, got the job done.
+The recent devaluation of the naira complicated the resolution of the challenges.
+However, the actions of Phillip Clarkson, who called and emailed me persistently on the need to get started, and Jerry Taskar’s support in interfacing with Phillip and the eventual payment options, got the job done.
 To Philip and Jerry, I say thank you.

-This book is about the practical experiences gathered through the process of activism in the trenches of on the platform: the Students' Nurses and Midwives Association of Nigeria, the Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN), and the Trade Union Congress (TUC).
-From the foundation Chairman of the first ever created NNPC Warri Zonal Officer Chapter, through the NNPC Corporate Headquarters Branch Industrial Relations' Officer, NNPC Corporate Headquarters Branch Chairman to highest office of PENGASSAN in 2003, Comrades Bisi Olowoyo, Joel Dimla, Onyeama Biringa, Ayuba Tanko, Tope Oyegbade, Shola Abuachi, Ngozi Oniti, Geoffrey Enakpoya, Pius Evbuomwan, Steve Ere, etc. were all fantastic, and so supportive.
-My story in the union will be incomplete without acknowledging the memorable roles played by Comrades Ebi Esara, Francis Johnson, and Theodora Ekere of blessed memory, in some or all of my elections.
+This book is about practical experiences gathered through the process of activism in the trenches and on the platform by the National Association of Nigerian Student Nurses and Midwives, the Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN), and the Trade Union Congress of Nigeria.
+From the foundation chair of the first ever zonal office (Warri) of the Nigerian National Petroleum Corporation (NNPC), through the NNPC Corporate Headquarters Branch industrial relations officer, the NNPC Corporate Headquarters Branch chair, to the highest office of PENGASSAN in 2003, comrades Bisi Olowoyo, Joel Dimla, Onyeama Biringa, Ayuba Tanko, Tope Oyegbade, Shola Abuachi, Ngozi Oniti, Geoffrey Enakpoya, Pius Evbuomwan, Steve Ere, et al. were all fantastic, and so supportive.
+My story in the union would be incomplete without acknowledging the memorable roles played by comrades Ebi Esara, Francis Johnson, and Theodora Ekere, of blessed memory, in some or all of my elections.

-My eventual stint in the Employee Relations' section of the Group Human Resources Division of the Nigerian National Petroleum Corporation (NNPC) enabled me to see things from the other side of the aisle.
-My switch from Medical Services, where I served as a Nurse Anesthetist, was propelled by the management of the NNPC in April 2005, when I was promoted to SS1, where I could no longer belong to a Union.
+My eventual stint in the Employee Relations section of the Human Resources Division of the NNPC enabled me to see things from the other side of the aisle.
+My switch from Medical Services, where I served as a nurse anesthetist, was propelled by NNPC management in April 2005, when I was promoted to an SS1 position, where I could no longer belong to a union.